FlutterFlow/flutterflow-documentation/docs/resources/projects/libraries.md

 After setting Library Values, they function just like any other variable in FlutterFlow.
 You can bind them to components, actions, API calls, or any property that allows you to configure dynamic values across your library project.
 You can access Library Values via the ****Set from Variable**** menu.

 :::tip
-Library values are used only within the library project and are not available for use in the consumer project.
-The library consumer can only set their values.
+Library values are used only within the library project and are not available for use in the project that imports it.
+The library user can only set their values.
 :::

 ![access-library-values](imgs/access-library-values.avif)

-### Set Library Values as Consumer
+### Set Library Values as User

 To set library values, navigate to **Settings and Integrations > Project Setup > Project Dependencies** page.
 When you import a library, you'll be prompted to set values for required Library Values.
 If the library has already been added, click on **View Details**, which will open a dialog and then you can enter a value.